fatfish-lab/aquarium-documentation/src/web/workspaces/assetsmanager.md

    1. "Add a task in Asset's template": This will a new task in the Asset's template, so all your assets can use the task.
    2. "Task in asset" : Use this option to create a "solo" task, a task that only make sense for this asset.

+# How can I import a CSV file to create libraries and assets ?

+This video shows how you can import a CSV file to create episodes, sequences and shots.
+But it's the same process for libraries and assets.

+[youtube 1WpBnH9pejM 405 720]

 # How can I move a asset into a library ?

 1. Select the assets you want to move